ParameterizedBuilds/parameterized-builds/README.md

 * `REF DELETED`
  * triggers a build for branch or tag deletion events
  * the branch or tag name must match the `Ref Filter` parameter (leave blank to match all)
+* `AUTO MERGED`
+ * triggers a build for automatic merge events
+ * the files modified in the PR must match the `Monitored Paths` parameter (leave blank to match all)
 * `PR OPENED`
  * triggers a build for pull request creation events
  * triggers a build if the pull request is re-opened